 NB: There’s a danger with this method, particularly when shooting with a shallow depth of field, that your subject might no longer be in focus when you recompose.
 Either you or your subject might have moved.

 Read about depth of field here: Using depth of field for gorgeous photography composition

-2. Where do I want to focus?
+2. Autofocus area mode decision: Where do I want to focus?

 Once you’ve selected which autofocus mode you want to use, you need to decide what part of the photo you want in sharp focus.
-In other words, which autofocus area to use.
+In other words, which autofocus area mode to use.
 There are 4 to choose from:

-- Single point
+- Single point autofocus

-- Dynamic area
+- Dynamic area autofocus

-- Auto area
+- Auto area autofocus